jross765/JGnuCashLibNTools/doc/xsec/id-layers.md

 * `EURONEXT:SAP`
 * `ISIN:DE000BASF111AP`

-Just by glancing at these, you can see that they are essentially business-logic IDs maskerading as technical ones; they do mean something (i.e., they have semantics) and can thus very well be interpreted and understood.
+Just by glancing at these, you can see that they are essentially business-logic IDs maskerading as technical ones;
+they both do mean something (i.e., they have semantics) and can thus very well be interpreted and understood.

 It is important to understand this (non-)difference between technical and business-logic IDs in GnuCash